 Industry leadership due to good business practices

 Cigna has made a strong commitment to leveraging diversity in all aspects of our business, including the recruitment and retention of human resources, the multi-cultural marketing of our products and engagement of a diverse supplier base.
-A diverse supplier base helps Cigna achieve our mission to improve the health, well-being and security of the people we serve.
+As a global health service company, Cigna's mission is to improve the health, well-being, and peace of mind of those we serve by making health care simple, affordable, and predictable.
 Supplier diversity expands and enhances our corporate relationships and experiences, and contributes to our ability to better understand and serve our broad spectrum of customers.
 Our program is designed to engage the very best suppliers including those who share our commitment to integrity, quality, and efficiency and continue to support Cigna's purchasing needs.
 Supplier diversity is an integral part of that equation.

 Why is supplier diversity important?